 Bo was a member of the Lambda Chi Alpha Student Advisory Committee in 2001 and was Conference Planner from 2002-2003.

-Bryce A. Murray, California – San Diego ‘07
+Bryce A. Murray, California-San Diego ‘07

 Bryce is the Managing Director for Talent Acquisition Group and also serves as an Advisor for PeopleTech Partners.
 Throughout his career, Bryce has served as the Head of Staffing for Waymo, a self-driven technology development company, and has helped leading consumer brands like Disney, Red Bull, and JCPenney build or refine their talent acquisition capabilities.
 He has worked across a myriad of industries as a recruiter including media & entertainment, technology, consumer packaged goods, and retail to recruit talent from the board to individual contributor level for clients ranging from seed stage startups to large enterprises.
 He also served on the Young Alumni Council helping advise the Educational Foundation on engaging young alumni.
 Bryce and his wife, Kat, have three children and live in Tulsa, Oklahoma.

-Dr. Robert E. Anderson, University of South Dakota, ‘78
+Dr. Robert E. Anderson, South Dakota ‘78

 Rob is a semi-retired general surgeon serving as Vice President for Quality at the Dunes Surgical Hospital in Dakota Dunes, South Dakota.
 He received his Bachelor of Science in Chemistry / Biology from the University of South Dakota (Alpha-Gamma Zeta) in 1978.